-Why Do Kimpton, Mandarin Oriental, and More Use Coyle?
+Why Do Kimpton, Chef Geoff, Starwood Hotels, Think Food Group by Jose Andres, Mandarin Oriental, and More Use Coyle?

-Coyle is pleased to be the mystery shopping and quality assurance provider of choice for the Washington, DC metropolitan area, where it has helped restaurateurs and other hospitality businesses achieve success since 1996.
+Coyle is pleased to be the consulting firm of choice for designing and implementing mystery shopping and quality assurance programs of choice for the Washington, DC metropolitan area, where it has helped restaurateurs and other hospitality businesses achieve success since 1996.

-Because Coyle’s evaluators are carefully screened and selected, Coyle can provide the best match for each of its DC clients.
-Coyle secret shoppers dine in the top DC restaurants on a regular basis, and their knowledge of the local market and experience in the fine-dining sector ensure that their mystery shopping reports are insightful, relevant, and actionable.
+Because Coyle’s network of professional evaluators are carefully screened and selected, Coyle can provide the best match for each of its DC clients.
+Coyle-referred secret shoppers dine in the top DC restaurants on a regular basis, and their knowledge of the local market and experience in the fine-dining sector ensure that their mystery shopping reports are insightful, relevant, and actionable.